 - There are 2 maintained BLM campgrounds along the Denali Highway, they are Tangle Lakes (Milepost 21.5) and Bruskana Creek (Milepost 104).

 - Road conditions can vary widely depending on the year if it has been recently worked on, and weather.
-I drove the Denali Highway in June 2019 and found the road to be in great condition, as in pretty smooth for a gravel road.
+I drove the Denali Highway in June 2019 and again in May 2020 and found the road to be in great condition, as in pretty smooth for a gravel road.

 - Do bring at least a spare tire, with the nature of the Denali Highway flats can happen.